Michal-Mat/Scotch-Whiskey/README.md

 # Scotch-Whiskey
- In this repository I am trying to answer the following questions regarding the scotch dataset:
+ In this repository I am trying to answer the following questions regarding the scotch dataset.
+Please view the jupyter notebook for solution.

  Please provide meaningful insights, e.g.:
 -	What interesting information user can find in the dataset? - (see EDA)